CityOfNewYork/growingupnyc/wp-content/plugins/events-calendar-pro/readme.txt

 == Changelog ==

+= [4.2.5] 2016-08-31 =

+* Fix - Fixed an issue that would misplace recurrence exclusions when using UTC based timezones (A big thank you to @Ryan for getting this report to us via the support forums.)
+* Fix - Fixed recurring events misplacement or missing creation when using more than one recurrence pattern

 = [4.2.4] 2016-08-17 =

-Fix - PHP notice when importing events from iCal importer [64747]
+* Fix - PHP notice when importing events from iCal importer

 = [4.2.3] 2016-07-20 =